Author ORCID Identifier

 In phase two of the study, six school leaders were interviewed using questions based on the Unified Model for Effective Leader Practices (Hitt & Tucker, 2016) as applied to instructional technology (Dexter, Richardson & Nash, 2016).
 Each school leader explained their support of technology use and the effect of their support on their teachers’ integration of technology.
 Answers from the school leaders from all six schools were similar across four of the five Dexter, et al. (2016) domains.
 However, the use of technology to connect to the local and global community was different, with only three schools actually implementing connected activities with the community at large.
 Evidence from both the quantitative and qualitative portions of the study indicates that the support of school leaders matters in the integration of technology in Catholic schools.

 Digital Object Identifier (DOI)

 Brown, Donna Reeves, "THE EFFECTS OF SCHOOL LEADERS’ SUPPORT ON TEACHERS’ INTEGRATION OF TECHNOLOGY IN CATHOLIC SCHOOLS" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 72.